Sobriety Checkpoints: Laws and Locations

-DUI roadblocks or sobriety checkpoints are a common tool used to detect the drunk driver.
+DUI sobriety checkpoints are a common tool used to apprehend drunk drivers in Los Angeles, Orange County, Riverside, San Diego and throughout California.
 Law enforcement agencies modeled this approach on the success of roadside safety checks and license/registration inspections.
-In this process the police agency will set up a sobriety checkpoiunt on a highway and if the selected driver's speech sounds slurred or his breath smells of alcohol, he will be asked to leave the car and perform a field sobriety tests at the scene.
+In this process the police agency will set up a sobriety checkpoint on a highway and if the selected driver's speech sounds slurred or his breath smells of alcohol, he will be asked to leave the car and perform a field sobriety tests at the scene.

 In 1990, the United States Supreme Court reversed a state supreme court decision that declared DUI sobriety checkpoints unconstitutional.
 In Michigan Department of State Police v.
 Sitz, 496 U.S. 444 (1990), the Court held that the checkpoint operation in question did not violate the Fourth Amendment's prohibition against unreasonable searches and seizures.